-According to The Communications Authority of Kenya 2015/2016 Q1 Sector Statistics Report, mobile subscriptions grew to 37.8 million during the quarter, mobile penetration, an impressive 88.1% and internet subscriptions hit 21.6 million.
+According to The Communications Authority of Kenya 2015/2016 Q1 Sector Statistics Report, mobile subscriptions grew to 37.8 million during the quarter.
+Further, mobile penetration, grew an impressive 88.1% and internet subscriptions hit 21.6 million.
 Meaning a penetration of 74.2% was achieved during the same period.
-This aside, it is estimated that in 5 years, there will be 50 billion connected devices with mobile being the primary access to internet and 80% of the world population will have access to a mobile phone, 60% of whom will be through a smart phone or low cost tablet.
-With Kenya known globally as the Digital Finance Success (DFS) story, your guess is as good as mine what this means for business in general (ahem ahem, traditional taxis) and the financial landscape in particular.
+This aside, it is estimated that in 5 years, there will be 50 billion connected devices.
+With mobile being the primary access to internet.
+And that 80% of the world population will have access to a mobile phone, 60% of whom will be through a smart phone or low cost tablet.
+With Kenya known globally as the Digital Finance Success (DFS) story, your guess is as good as mine what this means.
+That is, for business in general (ahem ahem, traditional taxis) and the financial landscape in particular.

 Saccos are an example of what ignoring technology can do.
 Based on a FSD (Financial Sector Deepening) Report, Savings for the Poor in Kenya, unlike banks and MFI’s who embraced technology, Saccos have taken a plunge, re financial penetration.
 And whereas products like KCB M-PESA and M-shwari (both which have revolutionized borrowing) are to be commended, they are not a panacea to weathering the brewing storm.
-Banks are bogged down with a conservative, risk-averse culture; technology is the exact opposite: liberal and encouraging ‘failing fast’- a term used by Royal Bank of Canada CEO Dave McKay who goes on to tell the Globe and Mail that “trial and error isn’t in the banks’ DNA.
+Banks are bogged down with a conservative, risk-averse culture.
+Technology is the exact opposite: liberal and encouraging ‘failing fast’.
+Failing fast is a term used by Royal Bank of Canada CEO Dave McKay who goes on to tell the Globe and Mail that “trial and error isn’t in the banks’ DNA.
 Because we have big, complex organizations with integrated systems (and are heavily regulated-brackets mine)… it takes a while to build something that works.”

 What does the foregoing mean?
 That turbulent times still lay ahead and players in the financial sphere should keep a pulse on how they are selling themselves.

 You may also want to read, “Are Kenyan banks too big to fail?”